-Travelers is positioned to benefit from the increased economic activity by insuring more renewable energy projects globally.
+Travelers is positioned to benefit from the increased economic activity in the renewable energy and clean technology industries by insuring more renewable energy projects globally.
 Our dedicated Global Renewable Energy Practice provides solutions for the life span of a renewable energy business, from research and development and manufacturing to permanent operations, as well as onshore and offshore wind, solar and biopower operations.
-This practice is designed to help Travelers capture a greater share of the expanding renewable energy industry domestically and internationally, as trends toward renewable and clean energy sources continue to accelerate.
+This practice is designed to facilitate innovation and the growth of renewable energy businesses and support the transition over time to a lower-carbon economy.
+Our Global Renewable Energy Practice also helps Travelers capture a greater share of the expanding renewable energy industry domestically and internationally, as trends toward renewable and clean energy sources continue to accelerate.
 For example, our WindPak® and SolarPak® products respond to unique coverage issues for the wind and solar industries based in the United States.
-We have expanded our international footprint for onshore and offshore wind and solar operations throughout Asia, Europe, the United Kingdom, Mexico and the Canadian markets with our unique coverages written through Travelers Lloyd's Syndicate 5000.
+We have also expanded our international footprint for onshore and offshore wind and solar operations throughout Asia, Europe, the United Kingdom, Mexico and Canada with our unique coverages written through Travelers Lloyd's Syndicate 5000.

-2S&P Global Market Intelligence.
-2019 U.S. Statutory DWP: Commercial Multi-Peril (Commercial Multiple Peril (Liability), Commercial Multiple Peril (Non-Liability), Farmowners Multiple Peril); Commercial Auto (Commercial Auto No-Fault (Personal Injury Protection), Commercial Auto Physical Damage, Other Commercial Auto Liability); General Liability (Other Liability: Occurrence, Product Liability); Property (Allied Lines, Boiler & Machinery, Burglary & Theft, Earthquake, Fire, Inland Marine, Ocean Marine); Management & Professional Liability (Other Claims Made Liability, Burglary & Theft, Fidelity); Workers Compensation; and Surety.
+^[1]S&P Global Market Intelligence, 2020 U.S. Statutory DWP: Commercial Multi-Peril (Commercial Multi-Peril (Non-Liability), Farmowners Multiple Peril); Commercial Auto (Commercial Auto No-Fault (Personal Injury Protection), Commercial Auto Physical Damage, Other Commercial Auto Liability); General Liability (Other Liability: Occurrence, Product Liability); Workers Compensation; and Surety.

-We continue to aggressively pursue the renewable energy sector, such as by providing coverages for commercial and residential solar installations globally and for onshore and offshore wind farms globally, including the first U.S. offshore wind farm project, Block Island Wind Farm.
-In 2019, our Global Renewable Energy Practice grew its gross written premiums by nearly 30% year over year.
+We continue to aggressively pursue the renewable energy sector, such as by providing coverages globally for commercial and residential solar installations and onshore and offshore wind farms, including the first U.S. offshore wind farm project, Block Island Wind Farm.
+In 2020, our Global Renewable Energy Practice grew its gross written premiums by nearly 40% year over year.

-We also offer specialized coverage, as well as discounts where permissible, to encourage adoption of fortified home construction, green buildings and hybrid/electric vehicles.
+We also offer specialized coverage, as well as discounts where permissible, to incentivize environmentally responsible behavior - specifically, to encourage adoption of FORTIFIED HomeTM construction, green buildings and hybrid/electric vehicles.
 Examples of our current product offerings include the following:

 - Green Building Coverages.
-A suite of Green Building coverages that respond to the unique coverage issues of "green" buildings and provide for the additional costs to help policyholders repair, replace or rebuild with "green" materials after a loss. - LEED Certification Discount.
-A discount of up to 5% for homes that are LEED (Leadership in Energy and Environmental Design) certified. - FORTIFIED Discount.
-In many states, our newest homeowners program offers a discount of up to 18% on hurricane premium for homes built to the Insurance Institute for Business & Home Safety (IBHS) FORTIFIED GoldTM Standard.
-In Alabama, depending on the location, the discount can be up to 55% on hurricane premium for this designation. - Hybrid/Electric Vehicle Discount.
+A suite of green building coverages that respond to the unique coverage issues of "green" buildings and provide for the additional costs to help policyholders repair, replace or rebuild with "green" materials after a loss. - Green Home Discount.
+A discount of up to 5% for homes that are LEED (Leadership in Energy and Environmental Design) certified. - Wind Mitigation Discount.
+In many states, our newest homeowners program offers a discount of up to 18% on hurricane premium for homes built to the IBHS FORTIFIED GoldTM standard.
+In Alabama, depending on the location, the discount can be up to 55% on hurricane premium for this designation.
+Additional discounts for wind mitigation may be available by state. - Hybrid/Electric Vehicle Discount.
 A discount for hybrid or electric vehicles. - Hybrid Boat Discount.
-A discount of up to 10% for hull and liability coverages on hybrid boats and yachts, available in certain states and subject to individual eligibility. - Electric Boat Discount.
-A discount of up to 10% for electric boats run by motors instead of engines, available in certain states and subject to individual eligibility.
+A discount of up to 10% for hull and liability coverages on hybrid boats and yachts - available in certain states and subject to individual eligibility. - Electric Boat Discount.
+A discount of up to 10% for electric boats run by motors instead of engines available in certain states and subject to individual eligibility.